Why the Weaponization of Trust will destroy your business and how to avoid falling into this seductive trap.

 If you don’t care about your customers, you’re screwed.

-Just to put “screwed” in context, I’m not saying you can’t run a business gimmicking and scheming your way through the marketplace.
+To put “screwed” in context, I’m not saying you can’t run a business gimmicking and scheming your way through the marketplace.

 I’ve seen it first-hand.